regshort/rs-ansible/README.md

         condition: none
 ```

+### app secrets

+All secrets we need to deploy fullapp:

+- Local Database creds
+- Local registry creds
+- Swarm apps login
+- Linux boxes passwords
+- SSH key (servers)
+- Frontend
+  - Auths
+    - NEXTAUTH
+    - SENDGRID
+    - GITHUB
+    - GOOGLE
+    - DISCORD
+    - REDDIT

+## restic

+setup-restic.yml has creates a backup service that runs periodically can be redeployed to overwrite settings

+the backup location needs `rustic init` ran on it before with the same pw i think not automated

+## you need to do this before running.

+This project uses `ansible-vault` to encrypt our variables the password is saved in our keychain.

+- **setup a project on [hetzner cloud](https://console.hetzner.cloud/projects)**

+  - make an api key for the project. (`hetzner_api_token`)
+  - add the ssh key from this repo `ssh/id_rsa.pub` to the project.

+- Setup github user access token

+  - (needs perms for keys)

+- Put the hetzner api key and the github key it into `vars/sensitive.yml#github_access_token`)

+because of ansible.cfg you don't need to setup any inventory or ssh keys but make sure your `/etc/ansible/hosts` is empty otherwise it could build on these hosts because this uses `hosts:all` a lot

+**OLD README BELOW**

 We should probably make `containers` for each repo so we do not need to care about installing repos and only need to do initiation